Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Nurowski conformal structures

-If $D$ is real-analytic, so is the Nurowski conformal structure $c_D$ it induces, and thus we may associate to $D$ the canonical real-analytic metric $\wtg_D$ of $c_D$.
-Graham and Willse used Theorem \ref{theorem:HS-Theorem-A} to show for all real-analytic $D$ on orientable base manifolds that $\Hol(\wtg_D) \leq \G_2$, and extended Leistner and Nurowski's arguments to show that, in a suitable sense, equality holds for nearly all $D$ \cite{GrahamWillse2012G2}.
+Graham and Willse used Theorem \ref{theorem:HS-Theorem-A} to show for all oriented, real-analytic $D$ that $\Hol(\wtg_D) \leq \G_2$, and extended Leistner and Nurowski's arguments to show that, in a suitable sense, equality holds for nearly all $D$ \cite{GrahamWillse2012G2}.

-In the following we are interested in the exceptions thereto: In Section \ref{section:special-classes}, we will give a broad class of plane fields $D$ for which the conformal holonomy and the holonomy of suitable ambient metrics of the conformal structure $c_D$ are proper subgroups of $\G_2$.
+In the following we are interested in the exceptions thereto: In Section \ref{section:special-classes}, we will give a broad class of $2$-plane fields $D$ for which the conformal holonomy and the holonomy of suitable ambient metrics of the conformal structure $c_D$ are proper subgroups of $\G_2$.

 To identify these groups explicitly, we will use the following proposition, which is just a translation of Proposition \ref{proposition:stabilizer-two-null-vectors} into the setting of holonomy using the stabilizer characterization of holonomy in Section \ref{subsection:holonomy}.